-Reading Intervention and Books for Dyslexic Kids
+Reading Intervention Resources and Books for Dyslexic Kids and Reluctant Readers

 We all have different strengths and abilities, but that doesn’t mean that they have to hold us back.
 Every obstacle can be overcome, with the right tools, support and perseverance.
 When it comes to learning disabilities, sometimes it can seem like the hurdles are insurmountable, but there is help out there, if you know where to look.
 There are plenty of aids on the market for dyslexic children, and it can get overwhelming trying to decide which is the best one for their needs.
-At The Reading Mountain, we have a wide range of reading intervention materials and books for dyslexic kids.
+At The Reading Mountain, we have a new range of reading intervention books for dyslexic kids.
 Libraries and schools are using them to teach reading.
 There’s something for everyone, no matter what their level or ability.
 If a child is confusing letters and sounds that their peers seem to be learning easily and ‘alarm bells are ringing’, ask for a phonological awareness assessment (the ability to recognise and manipulate the sounds in words).
 Early screening and intervention is key to engaging and teaching children to read.

-Dyslexia – a difference, not a disability
+Dyslexia – a difference with learning or a disability?

 Some children with dyslexia can feel disheartened at school.
 Dyslexic kids think in different and wondrous ways!
 Their strengths should be identified and harnessed to raise feelings of self-worth.
 We’re here help support and engage all children when learning to read.
 We are advocates of fun, multi-sensory approaches when learning to read sounds in words.
 Kids tell us that our dyslexia friendly books are ‘very ‘cool’.
 It takes evidence-based instruction to properly teach phonics, the right tools and approaches (assistive technologies and extra time allowances) and resources, patience, commitment from all involved, to assist all children to learn to read.